Tanzania Safari Cost

 The more luxurious the accommodation you wish, the higher the price you have to pay.

 Camping is usually the cheapest.
 Basic or rustic camping usually involves staying within a campground.
 This option lets you cook in the public kitchen.
 Budget travellers in Tanzania will love these campsites.
+Luxury lodges offer delicious dining, luxurious lodging, and exciting activities.
+You'll receive what you pay for, but you need to know that it's more expensive than you might expect.

 Places You Want to Visit